 A plan that includes operating capital.

-The County may look at debt to equity ratios and how that may impact the plan’s feasibility.
+The City and County EDAs may look at debt-to-equity ratios and how that may impact the plan’s feasibility.

 The protection of an investment through appropriate insurance(s).